renuo/investment-tracking/README.md

 ## Project description

 This Project fetches the time entries from Redmine, aggregates and calculates them and displays the unused investment time.

 ## Motivation

 As our company gives us investment time (20% of our total worked hours) we have time to educate ourselves.
-Since we don't use this time regularly we have the opportunity to accumulate them.
+Since we don't use this time regularly we have the opportunity to accumulate it.
 Therefore we wanted to have a tool which keeps track of our open investment time.

 ## Edge Cases

-* Start date of accumulation
+* Start date of accumulation is fixed
 * Accumulation over 80h of open investment time
 * Tickets which are invisible to the investment tracker (e.g. new ones)
 * Excluded tickets (e.g. sickness)